If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 - Pour the cold tap water on top.

-- Stir this coffee and water mixture until all the coffee grounds are equally wetted.
+- Stir the coffee and water mixture until all the coffee grounds are evenly wet.

 - Cover the coffee and let it steep for 15 hours.
 You can leave the covered coffee on your kitchen table to steep.